Track mileage automatically

 IRS meal receipt requirements

 In some instances, you may be able to deduct meal and entertainment costs, but only if they directly relate to your business.
-According to the IRS, meal receipt requirements include entertaining clients, customers, or employees at any type of recreation, amusement, or entertainment venue.
+According to the IRS, meal receipt requirements include entertaining clients, customers, or employees at any recreation, amusement, or entertainment venue.

 However, whether or not the meal itself is deductible depends on whether the expense is directly related or associated.
 If there’s no correlation between the event or meal and any kind of business activity, it can’t be deducted, and you don’t need to keep a receipt.

-How long you need to keep receipts
+How long do you need to keep receipts?

-In most cases, you need to keep business receipts for each tax year for three years from the date you file.
+In most cases, you need to keep business receipts for each tax year for 3 years from the date you file.
 However, the IRS requirements for expense receipt record keeping change if certain situations apply.

 ---|---|

-You file a claim for credit or refund after you file your return | Keep records for three years from your original filing date or two years from the date you paid the tax (the later of the two) |
+You file a claim for credit or refund after you file your return | Keep records for 3 years from your original filing date or 2 years from the date you paid the tax (the later of the two) |

-You file a claim for a loss from worthless securities or bad debt deduction | Keep records for seven years |
+You file a claim for a loss from worthless securities or bad debt deduction | Keep records for 7 years |

-You do not report income that you should have, and it’s more than 25% of your gross income for the tax year | Keep records for six years |
+You do not report income that you should have, and it’s more than 25% of your gross income for the tax year | Keep records for 6 years |

 You do not file a tax return | Keep records indefinitely |